Chartwell Trust Student Art Writing Prize

-The Chartwell Trust Student Art Writing Prize gives students the opportunity to engage with an exhibition at the Adam Art Gallery (past or present) or a work from the Victoria University of Wellington Art Collection.
-Entry must take the form of a review or an essay, of no more than 1500 words.
+The Chartwell Trust Student Art Writing Prize is an annual award that asks students of Victoria University of Wellington to write a review or essay about an exhibition at the Adam Art Gallery or a work from the Victoria University of Wellington Art Collection.

 The prize is generously sponsored by The Chartwell Trust which provides support and patronage to a number of selected art projects, galleries and artists, with the central aim of providing opportunities for the encouragement of understanding about art both within the public art sector and the wider community.

 Announcement of the 2016 Chartwell Trust Student Art Writing Prize Winners

 The judges of this year’s prize were Wellington-based writer Tim Corballis and Adam Art Gallery Curator Stephen Cleland.
 The judges were impressed by the strength of two entries and therefore decided this year’s prize would be shared by both Evangeline Riddiford Graham and Cindy Jemmett.
 Congratulations Evangeline and Cindy!

 Evangeline Riddiford Graham wrote about the Adam’s exhibition Inhabiting Space.
 Evangeline’s essay dealt sensitively with the fact that her own show was included in the exhibition.
 It was remarkable for its energetic writing, which situated her as a questioning subject within the exhibition space itself.
 She made the wonderfully bold claim that Inhabiting Space, a show that juxtaposed conceptual and video works, in fact centred on textual practices.